 Stewards in red T-shirts will be at the station to help with queries and register your arrival.

-The University's shuttle bus service from Temple Meads will only be operating on open days (19 and 20 June and 12 September).
-If you are visiting at other times, please see the University's main maps and travel information.
+The University's shuttle bus service from Temple Meads will only be operating on the open day (12 September).
+If you are visiting at another time, please see the University's main maps and travel information.

 City bus services 8 and 9 operate between Bristol Temple Meads and the University.
 The number 8 stops by the Berkeley pub on Queen's Road opposite the Wills Memorial Building, while the number 9 continues from the Berkeley pub up towards Tyndall Avenue.